Comprehensive Documentation - Version 2.0

 .env file directly on your server in the root of your deployed application directory.
 This file will not be pushed by Git.
 Configure it with your production environment variables, especially database credentials.main.yaml and updated configurations).cPanel).phpMyAdmin (or your preferred database management tool).phpMyAdmin in your hosting control panel and import the exported database file into the newly created database.This method utilizes your hosting provider's file manager to upload your entire project as a compressed archive.

-.env file with the production database connection details.app/Config/Database.php with the production database connection settings.baseURL in your local app/Config/App.php to your domain.cPanel).phpMyAdmin (or your preferred database management tool).phpMyAdmin in your hosting control panel and import the exported database file into the newly created database.cPanel).public_html or a specific subdirectory).You can set the CMS as a headless CMS or use the Views to render data.
+.env file with the production database connection details.app/Config/Database.php with the production database connection settings.baseURL in your local app/Config/App.php to your domain.cPanel).phpMyAdmin (or your preferred database management tool).phpMyAdmin in your hosting control panel and import the exported database file into the newly created database.cPanel).public_html or a specific subdirectory).0755 for directories and 0644 for filesYou can set the CMS as a headless CMS or use the Views to render data.
 To set the format for frontend, got the Admin > Configurations and search FrontEndFormat.
 Set it to either MVC or API

 The app includes fetch-only APIs for retrieving CMS data.